 You need to ensure that respondents answered questions in a consistent manner.
-For example, if they claim to have spent nights in a paid form of lodging (e.g., hotel), they should have entered a dollar amount in the lodging category of the spending question.
-If they did not do this, you will need to make an adjustment in the data.
-Similarly, if the total number of people in the household travel party is smaller than the number who are under 18 years of age, an adjustment is required If any adjustments are made (apart from keying errors), they should be recorded as part of the technical documentation for the project, including the original value provided by the respondent, the adjusted value and the unique respondent ID.
+For example, if the total number of people in the household travel party is smaller than the numbers who are under 18 years of age, an adjustment is required.

+If any adjustments are made (apart from keying errors), they should be recorded as part of the technical documentation for the project, including the original value provided by the respondent, the adjusted value and the unique respondent ID.
 Keeping a record of changes you make will help you and others understand how you arrived at the final estimates.
-[See Appendices III and IV for Editing Guidelines]
+[See Appendix III for Editing Guidelines]